OwenHua666/SDCar_P1_Term1/README.md

 Instruction for running the code:
 ---
 You can run the python notebook directly after you installed all the used python package.
-(Matlibplot, pillow, moviepi, opencv, and the other fuctional packages)
+(Matlibplot, pillow, moviepi, opencv, and the other functioning packages)